Hofls/useful-info/cookbooks/project-review.md

 * If something bad happens - identify root causes to make sure it won't repeat in the future (Retrospective)
 * Always move forward, adapt new technologies and ideas
 * Before investing heavily into something - build cheap prototype
-* Bus factor of anything is more than 1 (easy way is to just write instructions in wiki)
+* Bus factor of anything is more than 1 (easy way is to just write instructions in a wiki)

 ### Etc:
 * [Optimization](optimization.md)
 * [UX](user-experience.md)
 * [SEO](seo.md)
 * [Wiki](wiki.md)
-* Acessibility
+* Accessibility
 * Google Lighthouse - measure quality of web pages